danilhendrasr/yali4j/README.md

 # YALIJA

-## What is it?
 YALIJA stands for Yet Another Lox Interpreter written in Java.
-Initially I wanted to claim that it's "a new programming language written in Java" because it sounds cooler :p, but unfortunately it's not, I don't design the grammars and such, I'm just coding up the interpreter.
+Initially I wanted to claim that it's "a new programming language written in Java" because it sounds cooler :p, but unfortunately it's not, I don't design the grammars and such, I'm just coding up the interpreter...

-Though creating a new programming language by extending this interpreter is definitely on my mind.
+Though creating a new programming language by extending the interpreter is definitely on my mind.

-It runs on JVM...
-I mean, obviously.

-## What kind of interpreter is this going to be?
-It will be a tree-walk interpreter, no compilation step, no bytecode generation, let alone machine code generation or any similar fancy stuff.
+It's a tree-walking interpreter, no compilation step, no bytecode generation, let alone machine code generation or any similar fancy stuff.
-<br> It will be slow performance-wise, but it's a great start for learning.
+It's slow performance-wise, but it's a great start for learning.

 ## Current Status
+> (🏃‍♂️) means I'm working on it.

 - [x] Scanner
-- [ ] Parser
+- [ ] Parser (🏃‍♂️)
 - [ ] Core interpreter

 ## I Never Heard of Lox